-Can I still claim compensation?
+Can I still claim compensation if liability is denied?

-Yes, you can usually still start a claim for compensation even if your employer refuses to accept liability.
+You can usually still start a claim for compensation even if your employer refuses to accept liability.

 Will I have to go to court?

-One main reason is cost; insurance companies prefer not to fight injury claims in court, as they will have to pay barristers’ fees and other expenses.
 Many insurers will agree to settle a case before it goes to court, even if they think there is the possibility that they could win.

-Don't do anything without legal advice
+Don't do anything without prior legal advice